AntoineSchnepf/3da-ae/README.md

 todo before code release:
 - check licences
 - generate a new one using a cleaner install of depandencies ?
 The current file works on gcp
-- change the eval_every varibales in the configs